Back to app

 The shape of an org job

-A typical organization workflow:
+A typical organization workflow runs like this:

 1. Create a project for the job (and link the client).